Home safety advice

 “Leans to’s” are becoming a more common home adaption and include structures such as carports, extensions and gazebos.

 Lean-to’s, when covering a flue, can lead to the products of combustion not escaping correctly, preventing the gas from escaping into the open air.
-This poses serious risk to life, and can affect the warrantee of your boiler.
+This poses a serious risk to life and can affect the warranty of your boiler.
 Any adaptions to try and make your boiler or flue safe should be carried out by a Gas Safe Registered engineer.

 Help us to keep you safe by notifying us about any adaptions you’d like to make to your home.